Stealthy20/old-school-games/README.md

   - Type git clone, and then paste the URL you copied earlier.
   - Press Enter to create your local clone.

 # Credits
   - I used a guide on Youtube to give me inspiration and help when i got stuck.
-[The Video](https://www.youtube.com/watch?v=qWPtKtYEsN4)[DevEd Channel](https://www.youtube.com/c/DevEd)
+[GitHub](https://github.com/Stealthy20/old-school-games/)[DevEd Channel](https://www.youtube.com/c/DevEd)
   - Icons in the footer are from [Font Awesome](https://fontawesome.com/)